-Conditions of Worth are conditions we believe we have to meet to gain acceptance, love or positive regard from others.
+Conditions of Worth in counselling are conditions we believe we have to meet to gain acceptance, love, or positive regard from others.

-As children, we quickly learn what behaviours please parents, caregivers, teachers, friendship groups and society in general.
+As children, we quickly learn what behaviors please parents, caregivers, teachers, friendship groups, and society in general.

 An Example of Conditions of Worth

 As a child, Johnny believes that if he does well in school, he is a better person and worth more.

 This belief is then reinforced by others, like teachers and parents, who praise Johnny for his excellent work and tell him how clever he is.

 Johnny believes that when he performs well academically, he is more valuable as a person.
 He is measuring his own self-worth based on how well he does in a test.
 This is an example of how a condition of worth is formed.